 Steps To Treat Gingivitis At Home

 - Use Antibacterial Toothpaste.
 It can help fight plaque all day and night, long after you’ve completed your oral hygiene routine.
-There are also anti-gingivitis toothpastes like Crest Gum Detoxify Deep Clean that can reach the plaque found below your gum line and helps neutralize it for healthier gums.
+There are also anti-gingivitis toothpastes like Crest Gum Detoxify that can reach the plaque found around your gum line and neutralize it for clinically proven healthier gums.

 - Floss daily.
 Flossing is a great tool for the treatment of gingivitis, as it removes food particles that can feed plaque that your toothbrush could miss.